cloudflare/cloudflare-docs/content/waf/tools/ip-access-rules/_index.md

 Each Cloudflare account can have a maximum of 50,000 rules.
 If you are an Enterprise customer and need more rules, contact your account team.

 Block by country is only available on the Enterprise plan.
-Other customers may perform country blocking using [firewall rules](/firewall/).
+Other customers may perform country blocking using [WAF custom rules](/waf/custom-rules/).

 ## Important remarks